 Windows Security window will be opened.

 5. In the Firewall & network protection window, click on the network type beside which you will notice “(active)”

-(Like this computer is connected to a Private network.
-So ‘Private network’ is shown as ‘active‘. )
+(This device is connected to a private network.
+So ‘Private network‘ is shown as ‘active‘. )

 6. Now, scroll down until you see Microsoft Defender Firewall.

-7. Then, switch Microsoft Defender Firewall to ‘Off‘.
+7. What you need to do is to toggle the Microsoft Defender Firewall settings to ‘Off‘.

 Close Settings window.

 Now, try to save the word file and close MS Word.
 You won’t see the error message again.